checklist/checklist-support/docs/checklists/checklists.md

 ## Creating Checklists

-To create a new checklist, navigate to the Checklists page and select the New Checklist button:
+To create a new checklist, go to the Checklists page and click the "New Checklist" button:

 ![Create Checklist](/assets/images/checklists/checklist-add.png)